-Poul Thorsen Exhibit 41: Former Congressman Dave Weldon, MD, on the Scientific Fraud’s Impact
+Poul Thorsen Exhibit 41: Former Congressman Dave Weldon, M.D., on Scientific Fraud’s Impact

 Further complicating the CDC’s role in undermining the research is the fact that the vaccine safety studies produced by the CDC are impossible to reproduce.
 External researchers are not granted the same level of access to the raw data sets that the CDC’s internal researchers are granted.
 The bottom line is that the CDC studies related to vaccine safety cannot be validated by external researchers, a critical component in demonstrating the validity of scientific findings.
 The CDC’s recently convened Blue Ribbon Panel to examine how the CDC might better review vaccine safety is a step in the right direction.
 However, I do not hold out much hope because the panel is limited in its scope.
 Much like the IOM was limited in the outcome they were allowed to draw, this panel is limited to deciding where within CDC vaccine safety monitoring should be housed.
 The NIH recently recognized the importance of moving patient safety monitoring out of the NIH.
 I believe the same should be done with vaccine monitoring.
 It should be completely removed from CDC’s jurisdiction.
 The CDC is too conflicted to oversee this function.